Macuyiko/blog/content/2009/2009_01_modern-genetic-and-other-algorithms-5.md

 	Create a number of "ants" (often equal to number of nodes) Associate a distance, pheromone value, and delta pheromone value to every edge Iterate until time limit hit or satisfiable solution found:
-	Â Â For each ant do:
+	  For each ant do:
-	Â Â  Â Do until tour constructed:
+	    Do until tour constructed:
-	Â Â  Â Next node is chosen depending on visibility (e.g. 1/distance) and pheromone trail Â Â  Â E.g. choose next node with probability (visibility^a)*(pheromone trail^b) Â Â  Â Calculate fitness of this tour
+	    Next node is chosen depending on visibility (e.g. 1/distance) and pheromone trail E.g. choose next node with probability (visibility^a)*(pheromone trail^b) Calculate fitness of this tour
-	Â Â  Â Copy this tour to the best tour if fitness is better Â Â  Â Update the pheromone trail of each edge of this ant's tour:
+	    Copy this tour to the best tour if fitness is better Update the pheromone trail of each edge of this ant's tour:
-	Â Â  Â E.g. delta pheromone for edge := 1/(tour cost) Â Â For each edge:
+	    E.g. delta pheromone for edge := 1/(tour cost)
+	  For each edge:
-	Â Â  Â Lower pheromone value by a factor
+	    Lower pheromone value by a factor
-	Â Â  Â Add delta pheromone value to pheromone value
+	    Add delta pheromone value to pheromone value
-	Â Â  Â Set delta pheromone := 0
+	    Set delta pheromone := 0

 ACO is an interesting method, again, we see certain aspects already used in the previous posts, like using pheromone trails to avoid local maxima.
 Since the algorithm is closely tied to graphs, nodes and paths, it's no wonder it's often used to find shortest paths, or to solve the traveling salesman problem.